Another record for St. Michael

 1993 - Jamie Redknapp and future reds Academy coach Mike Sheron played for England Under-21’s in the Toulon Tournament as they held Brazil to a goalless draw.

-1989 - Future red Neil Ruddock appeared as the USA clinched third place instead of England.
+1989 - Future red Neil Ruddock appeared as the USA clinched third place with a 2-0 defeat of England.

 1987 – Nottingham Forest’s Nigel Clough was in the side that lost 2-0 to France in the same competition.